sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Quality Management Data:** Data, including training records and configuration data, collected and used to monitor, evaluate, and improve the quality of processes, or services within the TRE organisation.
+**Quality Management Data:** This {term}`data object <data object>` consists of data, including training records and configuration data, collected and used to monitor, evaluate, and improve the quality of processes, or services within the TRE organisation.

 ```{list-table}
 :header-rows: 1